 Then there’s the chance that you might not change the locks properly.
 This could ultimately lead to you having to call out an emergency locksmith to rectify the problem, which equals more hassle and more cost.
-And this before we even mention the security and insurance issues that would arise if you were to leave your rental property with inadequately secure locks in place.

 I’ll just give you an example; If a landlord had to call up a locksmith at the last minute, he or she would cause the bailiff to have to wait longer or even have to come back again, both of which would result in a significant increase in charges.
 This in addition to the fact that emergency rates for locksmiths are higher.

 Another factor during an eviction is that emotions can run high, particularly if there has been a dispute of some kind beforehand.
 If you’ve arrived at a point where you’re having to evict your tenants, then there’s a very good chance that there is some hostility in the air.
-If you’re changing the locks when they’re trying to move their things out, you’re going to be right in the firing line.
+If you’re changing the locks when they’re trying to move their belongings out, you’re going to be right in the firing line.

-I worked for 8 years as a property manager and I can tell you that confrontations and even fights do occur in this kind of emotionally charged atmosphere.
+I have worked for 8 years as a property manager and I can tell you that confrontations and even fights do occur in this kind of emotionally charged atmosphere.
 Unpleasantness does happen and more often than you might think.
-The best thing to do is to take a back seat and let the professionals do their job.
+The best thing to do is to take a seat back and let the professionals do their job.
 This way, things should pass much more smoothly.